Blackburn: Queen Victoria's statue

 Blackburn's statue of Queen Victoria stands next to the cathedral grounds overlooking the Cathedral Square.
 Victoria's fourth daughter, Princess Louise, Duchess of Argyll, unveiled the statue on 30 September 1905.
-It was sculpted by the Australian Sir Bertram McKennal out of white Sicilian marble and stands on a grey granite plinth.
+It was sculpted by the Australian Sir Bertram Mackennal out of white Sicilian marble and stands on a grey granite plinth.
 It is 11 ft high and weighs 9 LT, while the plinth is 14 ft high and weighs 30 LT.